 As opposed to system tests, staging tests are not self-contained, as the state change during upgrade is precisely what is tested.
 Instead, execution order of any staging tests that modify state, particularly after upgrade, must be controlled.
 Indeed, some changes will require refeeding data, and this should then be part of the staging test code.
 Finally, it is also good to verify the expected state prior to upgrade.

-The clients of a Vespa application should be compatible with both the system and staging test expectations, and this dictates the workflow when deploying a breaking change:
+The clients of a Vespa application should be compatible with both the system and staging test expectations, and this dictates the workflow when deploying a breaking change - steps:

 Again, it is a good idea to always run staging tests before deployment of every change—be it a change in the application package, or an upgrade of the Vespa platform.